-There are a few avenues we can try for color, so allow some time to try a few things.
+There are a few avenues we can try for colour, so allow some time to try a few things.

-Your first option is to try changing your screen’s own color presets, and see if another one seems better.
+Your first option is to try changing your screen’s own colour presets, and see if another one seems better.
 If so, choose it.